-In 2013, making a kilo of “laboratory-created” meat cost around 620.000 euros.
+In 2013, making a kilo of meat "created in the laboratory" cost around 620.000 euros.
 Two years later the price was 85 euros, and today it has dropped to 20 euros.

 Production costs are rapidly approaching those that guarantee to make their way into the market, and in fact there are many startups working to make the synthetic hamburger (and other products made with animal stem cells).

-In the last two years the number of researchers employed in these projects has doubled, the cost is 30.000 times lower, the realization time is a quarter and the number of products has quintupled: today four companies in California, one in the Netherlands, one in Israel they make animal jelly, egg white, veal and pork, chicken liver.
+In the last two years the number of researchers employed in these projects has doubled, the cost is 30.000 times lower, the lead time is a quarter and the number of products has increased fivefold: today four companies in California, one in the Netherlands, one in Israel they make animal jelly, egg white, veal and pork, chicken liver.

-The results are surprising: synthetic meat with excellent taste (already two years ago the “flat” tests gave amazing results) obtained without torturing animals.
+The results are surprising: synthetic meat with excellent taste (already two years ago the "plate" tests gave amazing results) obtained without torturing animals.

 What ability do stem cells have to produce synthetic meat?

-In theory, a huge capacity: a single cell can give life, by dividing, to 75 "generations" in the space of three months: in other words, a turkey stem cell would be able to transform itself into a quantity of tissues sufficient to produce 20 billion of turkey croquettes.
-Twenty.
+In theory, an enormous capacity: a single cell can give life, by dividing, to 75 "generations" in the space of three months: in other words, a turkey stem cell would be able to transform itself into a quantity of tissues sufficient to produce 20 billion of turkey croquettes.
+Winds.
 Billions.
 It's madhouse stuff.

-The surveys commissioned by the companies that work in this field report that about 50% of vegetarians would eat the synthetic hamburger and the synthetic meat obtained in the laboratory in general, thus eliminating the ethical reasons behind this choice.
+The surveys commissioned by the companies working in this field communicate that about 50% of vegetarians would safely eat the synthetic hamburger and in general the synthetic meat obtained in the laboratory, failing the ethical reasons behind this choice.